Madhangesh/Cab-booking-app/README.md

 🚖 Cab Booking App
-A full-featured Cab Booking Application built using Android (Jetpack Compose) / Web (MERN Stack) with separate interfaces for Users and Drivers.
+A full-featured Cab Booking Application built using Java and xml in Android / Web (MERN Stack) with separate interfaces for Users and Drivers.
 The app includes real-time ride requests, tracking, business logic pages, and commission management.

 📱 Features
 User App